RenderHeads/UnityPlugin-OmekaAPI/README.md

 Omeka S is a web publication system for universities, galleries, libraries, archives, and museums.
 It consists of a local network of independently curated exhibits sharing a collaboratively built pool of items, media, and their metadata.

 ## Current Functionality
 Read-only support.
-Currently, no plans for adding write support (maybe in the future if there is a demand for it).
+Currently there are no plans for adding write support (maybe in the future if there is a demand for it).

 Api search of *Item Sets, Items and Media*.
 I felt this subset of features gives the most coverage for typical usage in Unity.